 Or, more simply, he doesn't and he's bullshitting.
 The series shows him having a spotty memory, and the entire show thrives on Ted being an Unreliable Narrator, sometimes deliberately.

-Ted sure had trouble remembering why Lily and Barney was fighting in "The Mermaid Theory".
+Ted sure had trouble remembering why Lily and Barney were fighting in "The Mermaid Theory".